-“The resource library is a SharePoint website that is available to anybody with AHRC NYC email account,” said Charles Umaña, Technology Deployment Specialist/Trainer with Adult Day Services.
+“The resource library is a SharePoint website that is available to anybody with AHRC NYC email account,” said Charles Umaña, Technology Deployment Specialist/Trainer with Day Services.
 “While the pandemic was the impetus for us to create this resource, it is still useful and applicable post-COVID.
 Everything in the resource library can be printed out and worked in day hab scenarios, so the resources have versatility and longevity.”

 Charles and Sacha Amry, Director of Recreational Services, agreed that the resource library is an idea that had been talked about prior to the pandemic.

 “When Betsy Lynam [Chief Program Officer] started about a year and a half ago, one of the things she mentioned was to have a synchronized calendar for all of the departments,” Sacha said.
 “We never got a chance to get it off the ground until the virus came.”

 The library has four primary tabs—the home page, documents, a shared calendar of events, and a link to a refresher video created by Charles that contains step-by-step instructions for how to log in and most effectively use the library.

 Documents are broken up into 16 categories including Art, Health & Wellness, Financial Literacy, and TEACCH.
 Documents include lessons, guides, videos, and activities that AHRC NYC in any department can use to create remote person-centered supports while in-person habilitation remains restricted.
 Most documents are offered as downloadable PDFs.